When You Reach Out… And It Doesn’t Land -

 I am not blameless.

-In the first year, a few people did reach out.
+In the first year, some people did reach out.

 And for the most part, I wasn’t ready.